JonasSC/Connectors/documentation/installation.rst

 ::

-   pip install Connectors
+   pip install connectors

 If the package shall only be installed for the current user, rather than system wide, run the following command:

 ::

-   pip install --user Connectors
+   pip install --user connectors

 Installation from source